Tiny House vs ADU 2026: Zoning, Cost & Investment Potential

 Foundation Tiny Houses

 Tiny houses on permanent foundations can usually qualify as ADUs if they meet the size and code requirements.
 Many cities now explicitly allow tiny house ADUs between 120 and 500 square feet, giving you the best of both worlds: tiny house design with ADU legal clarity.
+Learn more about tiny house foundation types including piers, slabs, and skids.

 Construction Costs